 Originally from Chicago, Khaleb is inspired by the perseverance of black families in overcoming poverty, addiction, abuse and gang violence, alongside drawing upon their own experience of being transgender.

-Prior to working as an artist full time, Khaleb was an International Development practitioner where they worked with the United Nations and a multitude of NGO’s throughout Africa, Latin America and Asia.
-They consistently seek innovative ways to bring their passion for social justice to the creative sector.
-Khaleb, originally from Chicago is inspired by the perseverance of black families in overcoming poverty, addiction, abuse and gang violence as well as their own experiences of being transgender.
+Prior to taking up art as a full-time occupation, Khaleb was an International Development practitioner, having graduated from SOAS with an MSc in Violence Conflict and Development in 2015.
+In this role, they worked with the United Nations and a multitude of NGO’s throughout Africa, Latin America and Asia.
+They unwaveringly seek innovative ways to bring their passion for social justice to the creative sector.

 Khaleb’s interest in both collective and personal history led them to contact the Liverpool Museum of Slavery, where they undertook a six-month research residency exploring the archives to conduct a broad research project on the history of slavery, and their personal story.
 Khaleb spent the initial months of this project exploring three key areas; The Middle Passage collection, exploring the interesting and disturbing spaces between Africa and the States.
 Khaleb hopes to contextualise this liminal space and delve into the relationship between water and people of colour.

 This will also encompass the cultural exchanges that occurred during these passages.

 The unveiling of artefacts, and the objects used in slavery are hugely important.
 Khaleb hopes to reimagine these objects in a positive and from a place of empowerment.